ellennagasawa/ellennagasawa.github.io/_pages/about.md

 - **Applied Linguistics and Research:** Portuguese as an Additional Language, language for specific purposes, corpus-informed research, textual analysis, and multilingual communication.
 - **Technology, Data, and AI:** responsible AI use in education, Python-based text analysis, digital course production, workflow development, and computational approaches to language research.

-## Beyond Academia

-Since 2017, I have a book club with academic friends, most of whom are language teachers and university professors.
-I started the group when my daughter was about six years old and beginning to read independently in English.
-I wanted her to experience reading not only as a private and intimate activity, but also as a social practice shaped by listening, interpretation, conversation, and shared discovery.
-We began by reading the entire *Harry Potter* series.
-Since then, our reading has focused largely on fantasy, especially works by women and authors from historically underrepresented backgrounds.
-We are drawn to books that explore language, culture, identity, belonging, power, memory, and different ways of imagining the world.

-I also enjoy yoga and reflective practices that create space for balance, attention, and continued personal growth.
-Most of all, I value spending time with my husband, daughter, and cat.

 *Website and AI disclosure: I, Ellen Nagasawa, developed this site by forking and independently customizing the open-source Academic Pages template as part of my continuing practice with digital authoring and computational tools.
 Generative AI supported brainstorming, editing, code explanation, and troubleshooting; I reviewed, adapted, tested, and implemented the changes and take responsibility for the final content and presentation.*